Vitalii-code/Wallpaper/README.md

 # Download and usage
 Just run the "wallpaper.bat" for Windows or "wallpaper.sh" for Linux.

+# Building (Linux only)
+You can also build wallpaper by using "linux_build.sh"

+# Supported os
+- Windows(10, 11)
+- Linux(kde, gnome, xfce in development)
+- MacOS is in development

 # Terminal commands
     Usage: wallpaper.sh [option] number
     Example: